I'm a proud mother and grandmother. I love to write about my experiences and share my knowledge on a variety of subjects.

 Are your attendees musically inclined?
 How about throwing some music into the titles?
 Guessing the musical genre could be one prize and the musical group another.
 The prize?
 A gift certificate to Amazon or your favorite music store!
 If your grand prize mystery is Elvis, then a CD of his greatest hits would be a great prize indeed!

-If your people are move buffs, throw some movie titles into the mix.
+If your people are movie buffs, throw some movie titles into the mix.
 You might also have guests guess the director.
-The grand prize in this case could be copy of the DVD/BluRay of your choice.
+The grand prize, in this case, could be a copy of the DVD/BluRay of your choice.